mbano/rag/README.md

 # RAG Backend

-A production-ready Retrieval-Augmented Generation (RAG) system built with LangChain, FastAPI, and LangGraph.
+A Retrieval-Augmented Generation (RAG) system built with LangChain, FastAPI, and LangGraph.
 This system provides intelligent question-answering capabilities by combining dense and sparse retrieval methods with large language models.

 ## Features